 In today’s business world, it’s critical that companies balance supply and demand.
 Too little demand and companies incur costs associated with operating at a sub-optimal level.
 Too much demand and not enough supply, customers are unhappy and companies lose market share and suffer loss of profitability.
 With a degree in marketing, you have the option of experiencing the demand and supply side of a business.

-Focus on three critical areas you build the skills needed to manage supply and demand to create and deliver value in the form of goods and services for your customers.
-The professional selling focus allows you will develop core skills in selling and sales management, which help generate demand.
+With an focus in three critical areas, you build the skills needed to manage supply and demand to create and deliver value in the form of goods and services for your customers.
+The professional selling focus allows you to develop core skills in selling and sales management, which help generate demand.
 The supply chain management focus will help you gain knowledge of marketing channels and operational methodologies that manage the supply of goods and services to meet demand.
-The consumer analytics focus will teach you to gather and analyze customer intelligence using market research and consumer analytics.
+The digital marketing focus will teach you to gather and analyze customer intelligence using market research and consumer analytics.

 Whether you want to work for a for-profit or nonprofit organization, our marketing faculty will engage and guide you through the marketing process so that you can have a successful marketing career.

-Participate in market research projects for local organizations to help them better serve their customers.
+Participate in market research projects for local organizations, which allows these organizations to better serve their customers.

 Learn search engine optimization through the Google Online Marketing Challenge and attain Google AdWords certification.